giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 future.
 As already said, the issue can be made less tedious by restarting Julia as little as possible, or using a custom sysimage which includes `Plots.jl`.

-Q: _**I've heard claims of people getting some ridicolously large speed-ups by moving to Julia, like 200x, is that true?
+Q: _**I've heard claims of people getting some ridiculously large speed-ups by moving to Julia, like 200x, is that true?
 Is that even possible?**_

 A: To be fair, probably the original code was not so performant, but speeding it up would